sendgrid/sendgrid-nodejs/packages/mail/USE_CASES.md

 ## Managing multiple API keys

-In cases where you need to manage multiple instances of the mailer (or underlying client), for example when you are using multiple API keys, you can import the mail service class and instantiate new instances as required:
+In cases where you need to manage multiple instances of the mailer (or underlying client), for example, when you are using multiple API keys, you can import the mail service class and instantiate new instances as required:

 ```js